albaniac/PrinterScalePlugin/README.md

-# BarbarianPlugin
+# PrinterScalePlugin
-A plugin to convert barbarian scaled models to metric.
+A plugin to handle scaling X, Y, and Z axes in models for printers that don't have firmware adjustments for it.